DreamCobbler/fiction-dl/README.md

 ### Typographic corrections

-**fiction-dl** can apply basic typographic corrections to the content of downloaded stories.
+**fiction-dl** automatically applies basic typographic corrections to the content of downloaded stories.
 For example:

 | Source Text                  | Corrected Text           |
 |------------------------------|--------------------------|